 Asian art styles and techniques vary widely, and many of them reflect the continent’s historic practices, beliefs, and customs.
 Manga comics and graphic novels, for example, were greatly influenced by a late-nineteenth-century aesthetic.

 While the history of Asian art is more extensive than the modern artworks we see today, some well-known styles and techniques predominate.
 Painting is a common method of creating art.
 However, many historical paintings and artworks inspired by cultural identity, depict both ancient Asian symbolism and religious representations of the universe.
 As you might expect, traces of cultures are featured in much Asian painting, as is their creative style.

 6. Creation of Asian Art through Stone Carvings & Sculptures

-I am particularly amazed by the craftmanship in Chinese puzzle balls, so long as new ones abstain from the use of ivory.
+I am particularly impressed by the craftsmanship in Chinese puzzle balls, so long as new ones abstain from the use of ivory.

 8. Cultural Identity Expressed via Calligraphy

-Chinese culture places an emphasis on time and motion through its approach to types of painting and calligraphy.
-In addition many Asian ceramicists use unique stamps to seal their work.
-Over the centuries the fine porcelain factory stamp would depict the dynasty the ware was manufactured under.
+Through its approach to painting and calligraphy, Chinese culture emphasises time and motion.
+Furthermore, many Asian ceramicists use one-of-a-kind stamps to seal their work.
+Over the centuries, the fine porcelain factory stamp would depict the dynasty under which the ware was produced.